 What we do in Burundi

 Burundi is experiencing a chronic crisis.
 The political situation remains tense, with a devastating impact on the economy.
-Climate change results in disturbed agricultural seasons, influencing the availability of drinking water.
-The high population density and its dependence on subsistence farming causes scarcity of land, contributing to land conflicts.
+Climate change results in less predictable agricultural seasons, and only half of the population has access to a sustainable source of drinking water.
+High population density and Burundi’s dependence on subsistence farming causes scarcity of land and triggers land conflicts, exacerbated by a large numbers of returned Burundian refugees from neighbouring countries.
 Through our integrated approach, we support vulnerable people who are struggling to survive.

 Decreasing conflict through registration of land rights

-Since 2014 ZOA implements land certification projects in Makamba with the objective to secure land ownership and reduce the number of conflicts arising around land, funded by the Dutch Embassy and USAID.
-Throughout the project, there is special attention to women’s land rights, as they are the backbone of households and farms.
-Since land conflicts are a severe threat to insecurity in Burundi, ZOA trains local structures in conflict mediation whom settle disputes between landowners.
-Between 2014 and 2018, around 80.000 land parcels have been registered.
+Since 2014, ZOA implements land certification projects in Makamba province.
+Our objective is to secure land ownership and reduce the number of conflicts arising around land.
+The projects are funded by the Dutch Embassy and USAID and pay special attention to women’s land rights, as they are the backbone of households and farms.
+Since land conflicts are a severe threat to insecurity in Burundi, ZOA trains local village structures Commissions de Reconnaissance Collinaire (CRCs) in land conflict mediation.
+These CRCS are specifically mandated by Burundian law to resolve disputes between landowners.
+ZOA has also established five district cadastre offices, through which around 92.000 land parcels were registered between 2014 and 2019.

 Local peace committees